Charismatron/docs/docs/reference/pipeline-yaml-reference.md

           value: keyboard-cat
 ```
 !!! info "Semaphore convenience images redirection"
-	Due to the introduction of [Docker Hub rate limits](/ci-cd-environment/docker-authentication/), if you are using a [Docker-based CI/CD environment](/ci-cd-environment/custom-ci-cd-environment-with-docker/) in combination with convenience images Semaphore will **automatically redirect** any pulls from the `semaphoreci` Docker Hub repository to the [Semaphore Container Registry](/ci-cd-environment/semaphore-registry-images/).
+	Due to the introduction of [Docker Hub rate limits](/ci-cd-environment/docker-authentication/), if you are using a [Docker-based CI/CD environment](/ci-cd-environment/custom-ci-cd-environment-with-docker/) in combination with convenience images, Semaphore will **automatically redirect** any pulls from the `semaphoreci` Docker Hub repository to the [Semaphore Container Registry](/ci-cd-environment/semaphore-registry-images/).

-Each container entry must define the `name` and `image` property.
+Each container entry must define a `name` and `image` property.
 The name of
 the container is used when linking the containers together, and for defining
 hostnames in the first container.

 The first container runs the jobs' commands, while the rest of the containers
 are linked via DNS records.
-The container with name `db` is registered with a
+The container with name `db` is registered with the
 hostname `db` in the first container.

-Other optional parameters of each container definition can be divided into two groups:
+Other optional parameters of container definition can be divided into two groups:

-1. Docker related parameters that are passed to docker run command that starts the container.
-More information about them can be found in [docker run][docker-run] docs.
+1. Docker-related parameters that are passed to the docker run command that starts the container.
+More information about these can be found in [docker run][docker-run] docs.

-    - `user` - The user that will be used within the container
+    - `user` - The user that will be used within the container.
     - `command` - The first command to execute within the container.
 It overrides the command defined in Dockerfile.
-    - `entrypoint` - This specifies what executable to run when the container starts
+    - `entrypoint` - This specifies which executable to run when the container starts.

-2. The data that needs to be injected into containers that is either defined directly there in YAML file or is stored in Semaphore secrets
+2. The data that needs to be injected into containers, which is either defined directly in the YAML file or stored in Semaphore secrets.

-    - `env_vars` - Environment variables that are injected into the the container.
+    - `env_vars` - Environment variables that are injected into the container.
 They are defined in the same way as in [task definition][env-var-in-task].
     - `secrets` - Secrets which hold the data the should be injected into the container.
 They are defined in the same way as in [task definition][secrets-in-task]. *Note*: currently, only environment variables defined in a secret will be injected into container, the files within the secret will be ignored.

 !!! warning "Docker Hub rate limits"
-    Please note that due to the introduction of the [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) on Docker Hub, all pulls have to be authenticated.
+    Please note that due to the introduction of [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) on Docker Hub, all pulls have to be authenticated.
-    If you are pulling any images from Docker Hub public repository please make sure you are logged in to avoid any failiures.
+    If you are pulling any images from the Docker Hub public repository, please make sure you are logged in to avoid failiure.
 You can find more information on how to authenticate in our [Docker authentication](https://docs.semaphoreci.com/ci-cd-environment/docker-authentication/) guide.

 ### A Preface example